HamzaAlsarakbi/PassVault/README.md

 - Open icons folder

-An ease way to drag and drop your favourite icons!
+An easy way to drag and drop your favourite icons!

 - Themes